 Click here to learn more about the AIV Discs

 As an insight into 1980s Britain, the Domesday Project is extremely important.
-As the twenty-fifth anniversary of Domesday approaches, I hope it will not be forgotten, but sadly the rapid obsolescence of modern technology means that working examples of the Domesday Machine are difficult to find.
+As the thirtieth anniversary of Domesday comes and goes, I hope it will not be forgotten, but sadly the rapid obsolescence of modern technology means that working examples of the Domesday Machine are difficult to find.
 This is why I am delighted to possess my own fully-working Domesday setup which, whilst not officially a Domesday System as originally sold, I have put together from the original parts which formed the Domesday Machine.

 Click here to see BeebMaster's Domesday Machine

 In the twentieth anniversary year in 2006, I embarked on my own little effort to preserve the contents of the Domesday Discs for the future.
 Even I have to admit that there may be a day when there are no longer any working BBC computers or, more likely, laserdisc players, and I have started to do my bit for Domesday preservation.